arthurbarros/arthurbarros.github.io/_posts/2017-09-08-predict-bike-sharing-rides-numpy.markdown

 We can see that our model would benefit for more hyper-parameter tunning, that way we would increase the convergence in the first epochs.

 Do you have any questions?
-Ask your questions in the comments below and I will do my best to answer.
+Ask your questions in the comments and I will do my best to answer.